Termite

 Termite Droppings: What They Look Like and Why They Matter

 If you’ve spotted small pellets about 1mm long with six concave sides, you’re likely dealing with termite droppings.
-These frass deposits appear as tiny piles resembling salt or pepper, ranging from light beige to black depending on the wood being eaten.
+These frass deposits appear as tiny piles resembling salt, pepper, or even coffee grounds, ranging from light beige to black depending on the wood being eaten.
 While drywood termites leave oval pellets, subterranean species mix waste into mud tubes.
-Fresh droppings signal active infestations requiring immediate action – and knowing the key differences can help protect your home.
+Fresh droppings signal active infestations requiring immediate action from an exterminator — and knowing the key differences between termite frass and other insect waste like ant debris can help protect your home.

 Key Takeaways

-• Termite droppings appear as tiny pellets (1mm long) with six concave sides and rounded ends, ranging from light beige to black.
+• Termite droppings appear as tiny pellets (1mm long) with six concave sides and rounded ends, ranging from light beige to black — sometimes resembling coffee grounds or sawdust.

 • Fresh droppings indicate active infestations, while aged, compacted frass suggests inactive colonies requiring different treatment approaches.